Bring Kitty Home

 Congratulations on your new feline family member!
 Thank you for choosing to adopt your kitty from All About Cats Rescue & Adoption.
 We hope that this furry baby brings your family great joy for a very long time.

 This supply list will help get you prepared to bring home your new kitty:

-❑ Bowls: The bowls should be made of ceramic, porcelain, or stainless steel.
-It is best to stay away from anything that is plastic because it retains food odor and can cause cat acne.
+❑ Bowls: They should be made of ceramic, porcelain, or stainless steel.
+It is best to stay away from anything that is plastic because it retains food odor and bacteria that can cause cat acne.
 Elevated bowls like Y YHY or Kitty City are great options to help the cats eat more comfortably and promote better digestion.